 Portable Appliance Testing Regulations

 As mentioned, no specific portable appliance testing regulations actually exist.
-In other words, it is not the law to conduct PAT.
+In other words, there is not pat test legal requirement that is mandatory by law.

 What the law does say is that it is the responsibility of all employers to ensure that their electrical equipment is safe for use.
 This can also be done via risk assessment.
 However, it is largely recognised that regularly conducting PAT is best practice.